Communism in the Philippines: Second Great Rectification Movement

 By 1991, the CPP recognized that there was a growing need for a comprehensive rectification movement.
 In 1992, the CPP held a plenum to discuss the documents Stand for Socialism Against Modern Revisionism and Reaffirm our Basic Principles and Rectify Errors, which repudiated and summed-up the various errors in strategy and tactics over the past decade, and upheld the correctness of a protracted People's War strategy.
 This reaffirmation caused a split between members of the Party, reducing the CPP's strength but streamlining the Party's organization by decreasing the autonomy of regional committees and aligning the party ideologically.
 Those who rejected the reaffirmation, or "rejectionists" went on their separate ways, although not all rejectionists were united.

-Prominent personalities who rejected the plenum's decisions included Romulo Kintanar of the NPA General Staff Command, Ricardo Reyes, former member of the Executive Committee and Political Bureau of the CPP Central Committee, Arturo Tabara, head of the standing committee of the Visayas Commission, and Filemon Lagman, secretary of the CPP's Manila-Rizal regional committee.
+Prominent personalities who rejected the plenum's decisions included Romulo Kintanar of the NPA General Staff Command, Ricardo Reyes, a former member of the Executive Committee and the Political Bureau of the CPP Central Committee, Arturo Tabara, head of the standing committee of the Visayas Commission, and Filemon Lagman, the secretary of the CPP's Manila-Rizal regional committee.
 They were eventually expelled from the CPP.

 In 1993, the CPP's Manila-Rizal regional committee formally announced its decision to split from the CPP.
-The Party's Visayas Commission (VisCom), National United Front Commission (NUFC), Home Bureau of the International Liaison Department and the National Peasant Secretariat (NPS) also rejected the decisions of the 1992 plenum.
-In 1994, former members of the Manila-Rizal, Visayas, and Central Mindanao committees held a Party Conference and formed the People's Communist Party, which eventually became the Rebolusyonaryong Partido ng Manggagawà ng Pilipinas (RPM-P, Revolutionary Workers' Party of the Philippines).
+The party's Visayas Commission (VisCom), National United Front Commission (NUFC), Home Bureau of the International Liaison Department and the National Peasant Secretariat (NPS) also rejected the decisions of the 1992 plenum.
+In 1994, the former members of the Manila-Rizal, Visayas, and Central Mindanao committees held a Party Conference and formed the People's Communist Party, which eventually became the Rebolusyonaryong Partido ng Manggagawà ng Pilipinas (RPM-P, Revolutionary Workers' Party of the Philippines).

 Differences between the former Party commissions and individuals like Lagman and Tabara resulted in another split within the rejectionist ranks.
 The RPM-P established the Revolutionary Proletarian Army in 1996 and linked itself with the Alex Boncayao Brigade, a split faction of the NPA headed by Nilo de la Cruz.
-In 1998, elements of the CPP's Central Luzon committee were expelled from the CPP and established the Marxist-Leninist Party of the Philippines.
+In 1998, elements of the CPP's Central Luzon committee were expelled from the CPP, leading them to establish the Marxist-Leninist Party of the Philippines.
 The MLPP established its armed wing, the Rebolusyonaryong Hukbong Bayan shortly after.
 In 2001, Mindanao cadres of the RPM-P split to form the Rebolusyonaryong Partido ng Manggagawa ng Mindanao (RPM-M, Revolutionary Workers' Party of the Mindanao) over disagreements with the RPM-P's decision to surrender to the Philippine government.

-Other rejectionists rejected the armed struggle and went above-ground.
-Lagman established Sanlakas as a multi-sectoral mass organization, and the Bukluran ng Manggagawang Pilipino, a trade federation.
+Other rejectionists rejected the armed struggle and went-above ground.
+Lagman established Sanlakas as a multi-sectoral mass organization, and the Bukluran ng Manggagawang Pilipino as a trade federation.
 Sonny Melencio, splitting from the Manila-Rizal commission, established the Liga Sosyalista (Socialist League) in 1998, which eventually merged with the PKP-1930 and established the Sosyalistang Partido ng Paggawa (SPP, Socialist Labor Party) in 1998.
 Joel Rocamora, Edicio de la Torre, and others established Akbayan in 1998 and has so far experienced the most success in participating in parliamentary elections.